japila-books/spark-sql-internals/docs/spark-sql-FunctionRegistry.md

 org.apache.spark.sql.catalyst.analysis.FunctionRegistry
 ----

-NOTE: You can register a new user-defined function using link:spark-sql-UDFRegistration.adoc[UDFRegistration].
+NOTE: You can register a new user-defined function using spark-sql-UDFRegistration.md[UDFRegistration].

 [[attributes]]
 .FunctionRegistry's Attributes